Free Erie County Public Records Lookup (Search Anyone)

 U.S. Justice Department National Sex Offender Public Website:14 Look up offenders nationwide, either by name or location with a set radius.

-How To Track Down Erie County Court Records
+How To Access Erie County Court Records

 There are several different courts in Erie County, and they try all kinds of cases, from criminal felonies to divorces, to small claims.

 At the top level is the state’s Supreme Court.
 This is Ohio’s “court of last resort” and focuses mainly on interpreting state laws and hearing appeals.
-You can search the Supreme Court docket database for cases filed since January 1, 1985.15
+You can search the Supreme Court Docket Database for cases filed since January 1, 1985.15

 Ohio also has a series of Appeals Courts.
 Erie County comprises the Sixth District Court of Appeals for Ohio.
 The Erie County Clerk of Courts maintains records for this court; you can use the office’s Public Information Case System to pull up case records for both this Court of Appeals, as well as for the county’s Common Pleas Court.